-2 NEW SECTION.
 Section 8.
 Applicability.
-[This act] applies to claims for workers' compensation in 3 which a diagnosis finds that the injury or occupational disease of posttraumatic stress disorder was caused by 4 events occurring on or after July 1, 2025.
-5 - END -
+[This act] applies to claims for workers' compensation in which a diagnosis finds that the injury or occupational disease of posttraumatic stress disorder was caused by events occurring on or after [the effective date of this act].